zikunz/tp/docs/UserGuide.md

 budget to invest in a new system to manage your business?
 Fret not, easyLog, our cross-platform<sup>1
 </sup> logistics management application will get you covered!
 It is the application to boost your productivity when it
 comes to managing your items and orders and best of all, it is free!
-Primarily, the current version of easyLog allows you to add new items and orders, update existing items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
+Primarily, the current version of easyLog allows you to add new items and orders, update existing items and orders, view existing items and orders, find exisiting items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
 You can also generate receipts for your customers and find out your best-selling product(s)<sup>2</sup>.

 easyLog is highly optimized for home-based business owners like you via a carefully designed Command Line Interface (CLI); this means that you will run the application by typing commands into a command terminal<sup>3